-When letting tofu simmer in the hot spring water at the Ureshino Hot springs, the broth becomes milky white and the hot spring minerals make the tofu very soft.
-Characterized by its texture and milky soup, the boiled tofu is a specialty dish at Ureshino Hot springs.
-The tofu is made of soybeans produced in Saga Prefecture (Ureshino) only.
+When letting tofu simmer in the hot spring water at the Ureshino hot springs, the broth becomes milky white and the hot spring minerals make the tofu very soft.
+Characterized by its texture and milky soup, the boiled tofu is a specialty dish at Ureshino hot springs.
+The tofu is made of soybeans produced only in Saga Prefecture (Ureshino).

 Kanzaki Japanese Vermicelli Tea-ceremony Dish

-There is a variety of Kanzaki Vermicelli noodles, all made with pure spring water and high-quality wheat flour.
-Famous restaurant chefs use the Kanzaki Vermicelli to create these tea-ceremony dishes.
+This is a variety of Kanzaki Vermicelli noodles, all made with pure spring water and high-quality wheat flour.
+Famous restaurant chefs use Kanzaki Vermicelli to create these tea-ceremony dishes.

 The “Michelin Guide Fukuoka & Saga 2014 Special Edition” was announced in July 2014.
 Come and enjoy the three 2-star Michelin- acknowledged restaurants and many other delicious dishes in Saga!